Kyoko Kirigiri: Danganronpa video games

-During the climax of Danganronpa 2: Goodbye Despair, Kyoko joins Makoto and Byakuya in confronting Junko's Alter Ego and stop the main characters from bringing about Junko's physical resurrection.
-It is revealed that the cast members from Goodbye Despair are the Ultimate Despair terrorist leadership, the Remnants of Despair, whom Kyoko and company had prevented from being executed by the Future Foundation (a paramilitary "Hope" group they themselves had joined shortly after leaving Hope's Peak Academy) upon their capture in order to attempt to rewrite their memories to their cause after sealing them in a virtual world.
-Hajime Hinata convinces the other Remnants into killing themselves again to stop his (as Izuru Kamukura) and Junko's plans, freeing Kyoko, Makoto and Byakuya and allowing them to return to the real world.
+Danganronpa 2: Goodbye Despair follows a group of sixteen high-school students who are marooned on a tropical island and forced into a killing game by Monokuma.
+Kyoko Kirigiri does not appear until the last chapter of the game, in which she joins Makoto and Byakuya in the virtual world.
+It is revealed that the three students are a part of the Future Foundation, an organization designed to combat Junko Enoshima's despair.
+Makoto, Byakuya, and Kyoko take a divisive stance against the Future Foundation, however, when they take action to protect Hajime Hinata and his classmates, the Remnants of Despair.
+Kyoko, Makoto, and Byakuya help Hajime and his classmates stop Junko's physical resurrection.
 Beating the game unlocks the novel Danganronpa: Trigger Happy Havoc IF, an alternate version of the first game.
 There, Kyoko meets Mukuro as Makoto prevents her death from Junko.
-Despite initially suspecting Mukuro for being allied with Junko, Kyoko agrees to help her to protect the wounded Makoto, eventually leading to the Killing Game's cancellation and all the students leaving the Academy in the process.
+Despite initially suspecting that Mukuro is allied with Junko, Kyoko agrees to help her protect the wounded Makoto, eventually leading to the Killing Game's cancellation and all the students leaving the Academy in the process.

 During the climax of Danganronpa V3: Killing Harmony, Kyoko's persona is taken on by the new mastermind to reveal the truth of the world of Danganronpa, with her character being praised by "the people of the outside world."

 Kyoko also appears in the visual novel Kirigiri Sou where she investigates a seemingly abandoned mansion in the woods with Kouhei Matsudaira, encountering her apparent duplicate.
 Kyoko is also present in the action video game Danganronpa: Unlimited Battle, and the virtual reality tech demo Cyber Danganronpa VR: The Class Trial.
 She has also been a guest alongside Identity V as crossover collaboration in a doll design, as well as in Guns Girl Z in her anime design where the two companions flirt with each other.